michaeltennant4554/aar0n420.github.io/README.md

 <img src="https://humblebundle.imgix.net/misc/files/hashed/73b656380a1689b5188d4ff9b2386e6978d378d3.jpg?auto=format&amp;fit=crop&amp;h=353&amp;w=616&amp;ixlib=python-0.2.0&amp;s=159cfa2edf89c4bd6e2741fbf9eb1ac5" style="width:500px;height:400px;">

+<h3>Fortnite copies PlayerUnknown's Battlegrounds?</h3>

+<p>Fortnite has released a new Battle Royale gamemode for free of Xbox One, PS4 and PC on September 26th.
+Many say it is a direct copy of Battlegrounds, as the gameplay, features and controls are heavely based on PlayerUnknown's new best selling game.
+Even some of the developers of Battlegrounds and publicily calling out Fortnite for stealing their idea. <em>Although, this is very hypocritical of them, as many others have pointed out that they stole the idea from H1Z1, who are credited for launching the Battle Royale games.</em></p>

 <h4>Apple has been doing well this week, with the announcement of two new iPhones, a new Apple Watch, and the release of iOS 11.</h4>
 <img src="https://tctechcrunch2011.files.wordpress.com/2017/09/3q3a0859.jpg?w=1279&h=727&crop=1" style="width:350px;height:200px;">
 <p>On the 12th of September, Apple held its annual conference, and in it, announced the iPhone 8, the iPhone X, which marks 10 years of iPhone and the new Apple watch.
 The iPhone X has broke many expectations, with its new infinite display, and facial recognition.
 Although, these features aren't anything new, as the Samsung Galaxy S8 has beaten them to it - by 5 months.
 The S8 came with the very nice infinite display and a retina scanner, while the iPhone X has a faciel scanner, which came as a humiliation for announcer Craig Federighi, as he failed multiple times to open the phone, resulting in him even switching to another device in hopes that it would work.</p>